rajkumar-kantaria/AI_Agent_Examples/confluence_rag_example/Readme.md

-# PDF RAG Example
+# CONFLUENCE RAG Example

-This project demonstrates a RAG (Retrieval Augmented Generation) system using PDF documents.
-It allows you to upload PDFs, index their content, and ask questions about them.
+This project demonstrates a RAG (Retrieval Augmented Generation) system using Confluence store.
+It allows you to specify confluence page number, index their content, and ask questions about them.

 ## Setup Instructions